Speedup of Distributed Algorithms for Power Graphs in the CONGEST Model: Speedup technique for algorithms on in the CONGEST model

-\begin{thm} An MIS of $G^k$ can be computed within $\tilde{O}(k \Delta^k + k \Delta^{k-1} \log^* n)$ rounds in the CONGEST model. \end{thm} \begin{proof} An $O(\Delta^k)$-coloring of $G^k$ can be computed in $\tilde{O}(k \Delta^{k-1} \log^* n)$ rounds, by Corollary \ref{coldistalgc}.
+\begin{thm} MIS of $G^k$ can be computed within $\tilde{O}(k \cdot \Delta^k + k \cdot \Delta^{k-1} \cdot \log^* n)$ rounds in CONGEST model. \end{thm} \begin{proof} An $O(\Delta^k)$-coloring of $G^k$ can be computed in $\tilde{O}(k \Delta^{k-1} \log^* n)$ rounds, by Corollary \ref{coldistalgc}.
 Next, if a pair of vertices of the same color join the set, they are at distance at least $k+1$ one from another in $G$.
 For a pair of vertices $u,v$ of distinct colors that join the set, one of them joins before the other.
 Assume without loss of generality that this is $u$.
 After $u$ joins, all vertices at distance at most $k$ from $u$ decide not to join, as a result of the broadcasting of $u$.
 The vertices become inactive, but $v$ that joins the set in a later stage is active at that time.
 Hence $u$ and $v$ are at distance at least $k+1$ one from another.
 Consider a vertex $v'$ that did not join the set.
 Let $j$ be the color of $v'$.
 Then in iteration $j$ the vertex $v'$ was inactive.
 This means that in an earlier iteration it received a message of broadcast with a counter value between $1$ and $k$.
 Thus $v'$ is at distance at most $k$ from some vertex in the independent set.
 Thus the result of the algorithm invocation is an MIS of $G^k$.
-The number of iteration is $O(\Delta^k)$, each requires $k$ rounds, which results in overall running time $\tilde{O}(k \Delta^k + \Delta^{k-1} \log^* n)$. \end{proof} { \bf Acknowledgements\\} The authors are grateful to Michael Elkin for fruitful discussions.
+The number of iteration is $O(\Delta^k)$, each requires $k$ rounds, which results in overall running time $\tilde{O}(k \cdot \Delta^k + \Delta^{k-1} \log^* n)$. \end{proof}